blossom-graphql/blossom/CONTRIBUTING.md

     as of now is currently no possible to do such thing.

     More information: https://github.com/facebook/jest/issues/936.
 Solutions
-    discussed in this issue is unsufficient to provide maintainable code.
+    discussed in this issue are unsufficient to provide maintainable code.

   - If a module is calling another module, then mocking **must** be performed.
     There's no limitation for this case.